 Nevertheless, you may encounter disadvantages, such as:

-Taking out installment lines with long terms can be risky if your personal circumstances change during the course of the loan.
+Taking out installment lines with long terms can be risky if your circumstances change during the loan.

 If you cannot avoid a long term, try making more than the minimum payment as much as possible to pay down the principal.